PaperMonoid/ghost-writer/README.md

 # ghost-writer
-A web application to aid writting using markov chains.
+A web application to aid writing using markov chains.